ClickHouse/clickhouse-odbc/README.md

 |    `database`    |   `default`   | Database name to connect to                                                                                                                                            |
 | `default_format` | `ODBCDriver2` | Default wire format of the resulting data that the server will send to the driver.
 Formats supported by the driver are: `ODBCDriver2` and `RowBinaryWithNamesAndTypes` |

+Note, that currently there is a difference in timezone handling between `ODBCDriver2` and `RowBinaryWithNamesAndTypes` formats: in `ODBCDriver2` date and time values are presented to the ODBC application in server's timezone, wherease in `RowBinaryWithNamesAndTypes` they are converted to local timezone.
+This behavior will be changed/parametrized in future.
+If server and ODBC application timezones are the same, date and time values handling will effectively be identical between these two formats.

 ### Troubleshooting: driver manager tracing and driver logging

 To debug issues with the driver, first things that need to be done are: